kellan/laughingmeme/_posts/2006-10-16-magpie-20-alpha-alpha-alpha.md

 So um, yeah, as of yet no documentation.
 That said I’ve included the classic `magpie_simple.php` script, unchanged except for the require statement.
 For really simple scripts that is all that is required.

-Grab the \[current code, Magpie 2.0-alpha-PR1\](http://laughingmeme.org/code/magpie2.0-alpha-preview-1.tar.gz).
+Grab the [current code, Magpie 2.0-alpha-PR1](http://laughingmeme.org/code/magpie2.0-alpha-preview-1.tar.gz).
 This isn’t its final home, but I am taking this opportunity to finally break free of Sourceforge which has been a long standing goal.

 (I know, we all prefer a good `var_dump()` plus source reading to docs, but their current non-existence won’t continue)